 Find the full printable recipe with specific measurements below.

-- Cherry pie filling: I used canned cherry pie filling to make it simple and have thick plump cherries in every bite.
-You can use homemade cherry pie filling!
+- Cherry pie filling: Canned keeps it simple and gives you plump cherries in every bite.
+You can also use homemade cherry pie filling.

-- Powdered sugar glaze: Powdered sugar, almond extract, and milk are mixed together for a thick, yet, creamy glaze mixture.
+- Powdered sugar glaze: Powdered sugar, almond extract, and milk whisked together for a smooth drizzle.

 How to Make Cherry Pie Bars